-At St Peter’s Elwick we are committed to nurturing and developing children as rounded human beings who understand their role as members of the wider communities: locally nationally and globally.
+At St Peter’s Elwick Church of England Primary we are committed to nurturing and developing children as rounded human beings who understand their role as members of the wider communities: locally, nationally and globally.

 Friendship and Trust